-In November, I dream of soups and stews, cozy sweaters and yummy Thanksgiving food!
-Here in the Northeast (5b Hardiness Zone), November signals the end of the outdoor growing months and a big end-of-season clean up.
+In November, I dream of soups and stews, cozy sweaters, and yummy Thanksgiving food!
+Here in the Northeast (USDA Hardiness Zone 5b), November signals the end of the outdoor growing months and a big end-of-season clean up.
 The leaves pile up, taunting me that I need to do one final round of chores (and maybe a quick jump in a leaf pile with the kid and dog) before the first frost sets in.
 Nobody likes the clean up tasks, but with a little elbow grease, you can clean out your garden, protect your plants, and be ready to spring into action for the next growing season.
 Here are some November gardening tasks and chores to accomplish before Frosty the Snowman finds his corncob pipe and button nose.

 Leave the Leaves!